Explore the dietetics bachelor’s degree program at the University of Alaska Anchorage

 - Learn from dietetics program faculty who are highly productive and widely published.
 Their specialties include practice-based research, food security, food assistance systems in Alaska and nutritional genomics.

 - Conduct undergraduate research.
-Dietetics program faculty actively help you lay the foundation for graduate-level research in master’s and doctoral degree programs and practice-based research in the health care profession.
+Dietetics program faculty can help you lay the foundation for graduate-level research in master’s and doctoral degree programs and practice-based research in the health care profession.
 As a dietetics major, you can also develop independent research projects or join faculty research.
-For example, undergraduate students worked with Professor Walch to study how subsistence foods play a role in food security.
+For example, undergraduate students have studied how subsistence foods play a role in food security.

 - Get on-the-job training in a local practicum placement.
 In select dietetics program courses, you can work with RDNs in their communities and earn credit toward degree program requirements.